GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 Where possible, we recommend using the testing methods described in the previous sections.
 However, if you need it, you can still write tests using Python directly.

 In general, you should try to use the `plan_summary` fixture, which runs a a terraform plan and returns a `PlanSummary` object.
 The most important arguments to `plan_summary` are:

 - the path of the Terraform module you want to test, relative to the root of the repository
 - a list of paths representing the tfvars file to pass in to terraform.
 These paths are relative to the python file defining the test.

 If successful, `plan_summary` will return a `PlanSummary` object with the `values`, `counts` and `outputs` attributes following the same semantics described in the previous section.
 You can use this fields to write your custom tests.

-Like before let's imagine we're writing a (python) test for `net-glb` module.
+Like before let's imagine we're writing a (python) test for `net-lb-app-ext` module.
 First create a new folder under `tests/modules` replacing any dash in the module name with underscores.
 You also need to create an empty `__init__.py` file in it, to ensure `pytest` discovers you new tests automatically.

 ```bash
 mkdir tests/modules/net_glb